psce4all/psce4all/README.md

 Dunno.
 Having both __ps1e4all__ and __pspe4all__ is quite a big task.

 ## pspe4all
 While there were two previous versions (__PCSP__ and old __PSPE4ALL__ with Qt 4.8), they suffered some drawbacks which made me to reconsider a new version of pspe4all without Qt.
-But helas without HLE and GE for the moment too as they need a major rewriting.
+But alas without HLE and GE for the moment too as they need a major rewriting.
 It is also the first time I added an X86-64 dynarec to emulate Allegrex in __pspe4all__.

 ### Limitations
 * __Memory__: pspe4all emulates the PSP user-mode environment, which uses 32-bit addresses.
 This reflects on the CPU / Memory related code, and could cause issues if you use it for other platforms, or for designing a low-level PSP emulator.